 The signs of death approaching may be different in every person, and there is no clear pattern.
 Regardless of symptoms or situation, healthcare professionals will ensure the person has the best end-of-life care.

-In this article, we discuss the signs and symptoms of end stage AML.
-We also look at how to support patients and their caregivers and relatives through the final stages of AML.
+This article discusses the signs and symptoms of end stage AML.
+It also looks at how to support people and their caregivers and relatives through the final stages of AML.

 Every person will experience end stage AML differently.
 The symptoms can vary based on their overall health, age, the extent of the disease, and whether they have any other conditions.